Call Cole at 715-426-3496 to RSVP

 The library has free wifi to use with your device or computer.
 Please read our Wifi Policy before using our wifi network.

 The library has seventeen Windows computers and two Macs for public use in our computer room.
 There are two computers with scanners in our Young Adult area.
 There is one Accessibility computer with adaptive technology that is reserved for users with cognitive and physical disabilities in the main area of the library.

 The computers have internet access and Microsoft Office.
 You may not alter, delete or copy any software loaded on the laptop or otherwise change the existing configuration.
 You may not install downloaded software or use your own software on library computers.

 All of the computers can print to either a black and white or color printer.
 Black and white prints are $.10 per page or side and color prints are $.50 per page or side.
 With permission from the library staff, you may use your own paper.
 You will still need to pay for your prints.

-To use the computers, your library card must be up-to-date and your fines must be under $10.00.
+To use the computers, your library card must be up-to-date.
 If you are an out-of-state resident, you can use a guest pass.
 Wisconsin residents need to have a library card to use the computers.
 Please read our Computer Use Policy before using our computers.